-As of October 31, 2013, the Registrant had 11,271 employees, including 1,327 salaried and 9,944 hourly employees.
-A collective bargaining agreement with the United Food and Commercial Workers International Union covering 500 hourly employees who work at the Registrant's processing plant in Hammond, Louisiana expired on November 30, 2013, and has been renegotiated with a new expiration date of November 30, 2016.
+As of October 31, 2014, the Registrant had 11,461 employees, including 1,471 salaried and 9,990 hourly employees.
+A collective bargaining agreement with the United Food and Commercial Workers International Union covering 474 hourly employees who work at the Registrant's processing plant in Hammond, Louisiana expires on November 30, 2016.
 This collective bargaining agreement has a grievance procedure and no strike-no lockout clauses that should assist in maintaining stable labor relations at the Hammond plant.